 Step 3: Check if Your Content Matches the Search Intent

-We need to check if your current content matches the search intent.
+You need to check if your current content matches the search intent.
 If it doesn't, no matter how many times you update your page, it will never rank.

-We need to check if your current content matches the search intent.
+You need to check if your current content matches the search intent.
 If it doesn't t, your page may struggle to rank.

 Understanding and matching search intent is like speaking the language of your audience.
 It's about giving them what they're looking for and satisfying their needs.